History of Mississippi

 The bottomlands of the Mississippi Delta were still 90% undeveloped after the Civil War.
 Thousands of migrants, both black and white, entered this area for a chance at land ownership.
 They sold timber while clearing land to raise money for purchases.
 During the Reconstruction era, many freedmen became owners of small farms in these areas, and by 1900, composed two-thirds of the property owners in the Mississippi Delta.
 Democrats regained control of the state in 1875 and in 1890 passed a disfranchising constitution, resulting in the exclusion of African Americans from political life until the mid-1960s.
-In the rea of Jim Crow laws Blacks lost all political power and social status.
+In the era of Jim Crow laws Blacks lost all political power and social status.
 The postwar sharp decline in cotton prices hurt the state economy.
-There was growth in the lumber industry, and ailroads were built.
-However, there was were few factories or cities.
+There was growth in the lumber industry, and railroads were built.
+However, there were few factories or cities.
 By 1900, African Americans in the state were typically farm laborers or landless sharecroppers or tenant farmers.
 The state continued to rely mostly on agriculture and timber, but by the 1940s mechanization meant the end of a demand for labor to pick cotton.

 During the 1910 to 1960 period two waves of the Great Migration led to hundreds of thousands of blacks leaving the state for cities in the North, such as St. Louis and Chicago.
 By 1930 African Americans were a minority of the state population.
 They were still a majority in the cotton-growing Delta counties.
 The Civil Rights Movement during the 1950s and 1960s saw African Americans organize.
 Thanks to new federal laws in the 1960s they recovered their rights for access to public facilities, including all state universities, and the ability to register, vote, and run for office.
 Public places and schools were desegregated.